Investment in social media: Twitter's $10 Million 'Laboratory for Social Machines' Investment

-According to CEO of Twitter, Dick Costolo: "With this investment, Twitter is seizing the opportunity to go deeper into research to understand the role Twitter and other platforms play in the way people communicate, the effect that rapid and fluid communication can have and apply those findings to complex societal issues".
+According to CEO of X then known as twitter, Linda Yaccarino: "This team has worked relentlessly from groundbreaking innovations like Community Notes, and, soon, X Money to bringing the most iconic voices and content to the platform.
+Now, the best is yet to come as X enters a new chapter".
+Also said "The future could not be brighter".

 Reddit's $50 Million Funding

 The major open source, community based social network and news site Reddit, famously labelled as the "front page of the internet", has secured $50 million of investments from multiple sources; from global venture capital firms such as Andreessen Horrowitz to an array of celebrities such as the renowned rapper Snoop Dogg.

 CEO of Reddit Yishan Wong, has stated that the funding will go towards expanding Reddit's moderately low staff numbers of only 60, as well as developing new tools for community management and moderation; 10% of Reddit's 2014 ad revenue will also go towards charity.